SamAinsworth/reproduce-cgo2017-paper/README.md

 Customisation
 ===============

-Our CK integration allows customization of both benchmarks and settings.
+Our CK integration allows customisation of both benchmarks and settings.
 New workflows can be added in the style exhibited by module/workflow-from-cgo-paper/module.py:

 ```
     r=experiment({'host_os':hos, 'target_os':tos, 'device_id':tdid, 'out':oo,